KeithGallagher/custom-preloader/readme.txt

 = Yeap, But It's Simple, you can add your image url change the background color and the margins for the image!

+= Can i turn off the plugin anytime i want?

+= Sure! you can Deactivate Custom Preloader without lose your settings!

 == Screenshots ==

 1. Screenshot For The Admin panel